uuyen/docker-birthday-3/tutorial.md

 ```
 $ docker-compose up -d
 ```

-This tells Compose to run the `docker-compose.yml` file in that directory.
+This tells Compose to start all the containers specified in the `docker-compose.yml` file.
 The `-d` tells it to run them in daemon mode, in the background.

-Last you'll need to figure out the ip address of your containers.
+Last you'll need to figure out the ip address of your Docker host.
 If you're running Linux, it's just localhost, or 127.0.0.1.
 If you're using Docker Machine on Mac or Windows, you'll need to run:

 ```
 $ docker-machine ip default
 ```

 It'll return an IP address.
 If you only have one Docker Machine running, most likely, that's 192.168.99.100.
-We'll call that YOUR_IP_ADDRESS.
-Navigate to YOUR_IP_ADDRESS:5000 in your browser, and you'll see the voting app, something like this:
+We'll call that `<YOUR_IP_ADDRESS>`.
+Navigate to `http://<YOUR_IP_ADDRESS>:5000` in your browser, and you'll see the voting app, something like this:

 <img src="https://raw.githubusercontent.com/docker/Docker-Birthday-3/master/tutorial-images/vote.png" title="vote">

 Click on one to vote.
-You can check the results at YOUR_IP_ADDRESS:5001.
+You can check the results at `http://<YOUR_IP_ADDRESS:5001>`.

 <a id="buildandtag"></a>
 #### 3.2.4 Build and tag images

-You are all set then.
+You are all set now.
 Navigate to each of the directories where you have a Dockerfile to build and tag your images that you want to submit.

-In order to build the images, make sure to replace your *Docker Hub username* and *Docker image name* in the following commands:
+In order to build the images, make sure to replace `<YOUR_DOCKER_ID>` with your *Docker Hub username* in the following commands:

 ```
-$ docker build --no-cache -t YOUR_DOCKER_ID/votingapp_voting-app .
+$ docker build --no-cache -t <YOUR_DOCKER_ID>/votingapp_voting-app .
 ...
-$ docker build --no-cache -t YOUR_DOCKER_ID/votingapp_result-app .
+$ docker build --no-cache -t <YOUR_DOCKER_ID>/votingapp_result-app .
 ...
 ```